josejorgeruiz/KnowledgeBase/General Glossary of Terms.md

 ## Meaning-Making
 Meaning-Making is the second stage in the Progression of Meaningful Response, asking “What does this mean?”
 It connects events to purpose, values, and identity, transforming disorientation into direction.
 By contextualizing change within broader narratives, meaning-making enables leaders and organizations to align emotion with significance, turning uncertainty into focused energy.
 ## Nature of Work
-Nature of Work refers to the inherent complexity, scope, and time span of tasks required within a role.
-It defines the level of judgment, uncertainty, and interdependence involved, determining how work must be structured, coordinated, and aligned with the individual’s capability to ensure effective performance
+Nature of Work describes the qualitative pattern of value creation at a given level: its central theme, objectives, responsibilities, creativities, and vulnerabilities.
+It characterizes what the work is about in practice, across domains, distinguishing Quality, Service, Practice, Strategic Development, and other themes, independent of time-span or structural level and context.
 ## Mode of Thinking
 Mode of Thinking is the underlying cognitive structure that determines how an individual processes complexity, handles uncertainty, and manages time horizons.
 It reflects potential capability—the highest level of work complexity one can eventually manage—progressing from concrete, fact-based reasoning to abstract, systemic integration of interdependent variables ￼.
 ## Sense-Making